 As for the life insurer’s argument that the medical records failed to show evidence of a mosquito bite, the attorney presented evidence illustrating that such a bite is believed to be the only way a human can contract West Nile Virus.
 Since Jack had that disease, he argued, it goes without saying that he must have been bitten.

 Ultimately, the case was fought all the way up to the United States Court of Appeals for the Fifth Circuit.
 That court agreed with Joni’s attorney’s arguments completely.
 They ruled that life insurance company was obligated to pay Joni the full benefit required under the AD&D rider.
 That meant the insurer had to pay the amount that was owing on Joni’s mortgage at the time of Jack’s death.
 For Joni, that meant the difference between losing her home and being able to keep it as a safe place to raise her three children.

 Unfortunately, Joni’s case is not unusual.
-In fact, as attorneys who specialize in contesting life insurance claim denials, we see these sort of tactics every day.
+In fact, our life insurance attorneys see these sort of tactics every day.
 We know the insurance company is hoping beneficiaries like Joni will be too grief-stricken to fight their wrongful denials.
 That is one of the reasons it is so important to get a specialized attorney in times like these.
 Grief can keep us from doing things we desperately need to do – including fighting for ourselves.

 If you or someone you know has recently had a life insurance claim denied, please don’t hesitate to contact our firm.
 This is what we do every day.
 We’re here to help.